a-moreira/Koan/README.md

 # welcomingKoans
-These Bash scripts print welcoming Zen Koans from http://www.ashidakim.com/zenkoans/ to stdout after login.
+Shell scripts to print welcoming Zen Koans from http://www.ashidakim.com/zenkoans/ to stdout after login.

 ### Steps
-First, update the path to your directory in the gnome-terminal.desktop file
+First, update the path to your directory in the gnome-terminal.desktop file.

 Then:
 ```
 $ chmod +x koans.sh